rails/rails/guides/source/action_mailer_basics.md

 ### Observing Emails

 Observers give you access to the email message after it has been sent.
-An observer class must implement the `:delivered_email(message)` method, which will be called after the email is sent.
+An observer class must implement the `::delivered_email(message)` method, which will be called after the email is sent.

 ```ruby
 class EmailDeliveryObserver